opalmedapps/opal-app/README.md

 ```
   npm run start:app:staging:ios # Build and run in iOS
 ```
-Call in sequence `npm run build:app:staging:ios && cordova run ios`, you may choose to simply run `cordova run ios`, if you know there is a current valid Cordova build.
+Calls in sequence `npm run build:app:staging:ios && cordova run ios`, you may choose to simply run `cordova run ios`, if you know there is a current valid Cordova build.

 ## Troubleshooting
 If you are getting errors during your installation, here are some things you can try: